-If they get in, they contaminate everything else and have to be manually pulled out by hand, which takes a lot of time, exposes people to the collected dust, filth, and particles and slows the process way down!
+Furnace filters contaminate everything else and have to be manually pulled out by hand, which takes a lot of time, exposes our team to the collected filth and particles, and slows the process way down.

 What to do with Filters:

 Proper disposal of old filters is important to prevent the collected irritants, allergens and other particles from becoming airborne again.